 SHE FELT A BEAD OF SWEAT trickle down her back, while others formed ready to soak her shirt beneath her encounter suit.
-The overwhelming urge was to scratch at the irritation from the carbon that leached out of the suit, but she couldn’t.
+The overwhelming urge was to scratch at the irritation from the carbon that leached out from the suit, but she couldn’t.
 Couldn’t because of the large rubber gloves covering her hands.
 Hands that rested either side of the communications rig, waiting.
 Waiting for a signal.
 A word.
 Anything that would tell her what was happening in her own little sphere of the war.

 We’re here.
 She tried not to think about it.
 About what had brought them to this moment in time, this moment in space—in such a short time.
 Diplomacy having long since failed.
 The Peace talks having fallen on deaf ears, the bombs had starting flying instead of the rhetoric.

 Concentrate on your job, she chided herself.
-To do otherwise was to invite the ‘what ifs’ and she knew where that path lead.
+To do other wise was to invite the ‘what ifs’ and she knew where that path lead.
 She ignored the physical irritations of thirst, sweat, hunger and the onslaught of fatigue.
 She ignored the reality of the stats board a while longer.
 Regardless, a small needle of fear stabbed deep inside her.
 It reminded her this wasn’t just some drill, wasn’t just another exercise.
 This time it was for real.

 From within her tiny oasis of calm, alone in the semi-lit claustrophobic room on the ground floor.
 Which, in truth, was no more than a furnished ten by six, with two doors and a desk that ran the length of the glass panel.
 She looked out onto Eng.
 Ops and to the three officers who, likewise clothed in dark green encounter suits, sat waiting for the inevitable.

 Their faces obscured by black rubber gas masks, eyes lost to view, she wondered what they were thinking.
 Had fear begun to creep into their thoughts, their conversation?
 She envied them their company in her solitude.